bartashevich/ansible-drac/Readme.md

 Checks to see if racadm is runnable.

 ### racreset
-Runs a racreset on each DRAC
+Runs a racreset on each DRAC.

+### web-ui-enable/disable
+Enables or disables the web UI.

 ## Bastions
 If you proxy through a "bastion" (shell, jumpbox, etc.) system to access the DRACs then do the following: